-- "Blue" technologies and application of new methods and technologies in sustainable use of sea and river resources - Production plants for the extraction of clean electricity and industrial water

-Green/bio based economy (in accordance with the scope of definition of "Innovations for sustainable growth: Bio-economy for Europe").
-Bio-base products are "products, that are entirely or partially produced from materials of biologic origin, with exception of materials, imbedded in geological formations and/or focalized".

-(Ministry of Economy, 2017)
+- "blue" technologies and application of new methods and technologies in sustainable use of sea and river resources; - production plants for the extraction of clean electricity and industrial water; - green/bio based economy (in accordance with the scope of definition of "Innovations for sustainable growth: Bio-economy for Europe").
+Bio-based products are "products, that are entirely or partially produced from materials of biological origin, with exception of materials, imbedded in geological formations and/or focalized" (Ministry of Economy, 2017).

-6.3 National policies to support green start-ups and green jobs
+6.3.
+National policies to support green start-ups and green jobs

-In order to stimulate the creation of green jobs in Bulgaria, a pilot trial measure began in the period 2011-2014, with a budget of EUR 2.55 million.
-The aim was to assist some 3654 jobs, including 3034 new jobs (within the operational programme "Human resources", co-financed by the EU Structural Funds, namely ESF and ERDF).
+In order to stimulate the creation of green jobs in Bulgaria, a pilot trial measure began in the period 2011- 2014, with a budget of EUR 2.55 million.
+The aim was to support some 3654 jobs, including 3034 new jobs (within the operational programme "Human resources", co-financed by the EU Structural Funds, namely ESF and ERDF).

-After 2014, the creation of green jobs is performed through joined measures between Ministry of Environment and Water and the National Employment Agency under the Employment Promotion act from 2010.
-The following table represents the created green jobs under the measure since 2015:
+After 2014, the creation of green jobs is performed through joint measures between the Ministry of Environment and Water and the National Employment Agency under the Employment Promotion act from 2010.
+The following table presents the created green jobs under the measure since 2015: